open-metadata/OpenMetadata/docs/open-source-community/developer/quick-start-guide.md

 ### Ingestion
 Ingestion is a simple python framework to ingest the metadata from various external sources into OpenMetadata platform.

-Ingestion is a simple python framework to ingest the metadata from various external sources into OpenMetadata platform.

 **Connectors**

 The ingestion is carried out using a set of components called `Connectors` as described [here](https://docs.open-metadata.org/open-source-community/developer/build-a-connector#workflow) and it consists of